LucasTiberio/react-face-detector-hook/README.md

 In your root-level component, you have to add the provider.

 The VideoRecognitionContext take an face-api instance to load its models passind the props down using the Context API.
+Inside the Provider parent, you can make the requests, then pass the prop imageLabels

 ```jsx
 import { VideoRecognitionContextProvider } from "react-faceapi-detection-hook";